KyberNetwork/developer-portal/docs/guide-reserves.md

 * `admin`: The admin account is unique (usually cold wallet) and handles infrequent, manual operations like listing new tokens in the exchange.
 * `operator`: The operator account is used for frequent updates like setting reserve rates and withdrawing funds from the reserve to certain destinations (e.g. when selling excess tokens in the open market).
 * `alerter`: The alerter account is used to halt the operation of the reserve on alerting conditions (e.g., strange conversion rates).
 In such cases, the reserve operation can be resumed only by the admin account.

-### Valid price duration
+#### Valid price duration
 The `valid duration block` parameter is the time in blocks (Ethereum processes ~4 blocks per minute) that your conversation rate will expire since the last price update.
-Notice if value remains 60, it will require your price updates to happen at least every ~14 minutes.
+If the value remains at 60, your price updates should happen at least approximately every 14 minutes.

 ```json
   "valid duration block" : 60,
 ```

-## Step 2: Deploying contracts
+### Step 2: Deploying contracts

 Run the command below in your terminal to install all required dependencies.
 Ensure that you are in the `/web3deployment` directory.